Melanie McGuire

-Melanie Lyn McGuire (née Slate; born October 8, 1972) is an American former nurse who was convicted of murdering her husband on April 28, 2004, in what media dubbed the "suitcase murder".
-She was sentenced to life in prison on July 19, 2007, and is serving her sentence at the Edna Mahan Correctional Facility for Women in Clinton, New Jersey.
+Melanie Lyn McGuire (née Slate; born October 8, 1972) is an American former nurse who was convicted of the murder of her husband.
+He was murdered on April 28th, 2004, in what media dubbed the "Suitcase Murder".
+She was sentenced to life in prison, on July 19, 2007 and is serving her sentence at the Edna Mahan Correctional Facility for Women in Clinton, New Jersey.
 She will not be eligible for parole until she is 101 years old.

 Early life and education

 Melanie Lyn Slate grew up in Ridgewood and Middletown Township, New Jersey, attending Middletown High School South.
-She enrolled at Rutgers University with a double major in math and psychology and graduated in 1994.
-She graduated, second in her class, from the Charles E. Gregory School of Nursing (now Raritan Bay Medical Center) in 1997 with a nursing diploma.
+She enrolled at Rutgers University, with a double major in math and psychology, and graduated in 1994.
+She graduated second in her class from the Charles E. Gregory School of Nursing (now Raritan Bay Medical Center) in 1997 with a nursing diploma.
 She married United States Navy veteran William T. "Bill" McGuire (born September 21, 1964) in 1999.

 Murder

 By April 2004, the McGuires had been married for five years.
-Melanie was a nurse at a fertility clinic and Bill was a computer programmer.
-The couple had two sons and lived in a Woodbridge Township, New Jersey apartment, but planned to move that month to a larger home in Warren County.
-They closed the documents on their new house on April 28, but never moved in.
-That night, according to the prosecution, McGuire drugged her husband, shot him dead, and subsequently dismembered his body.
-She put his remains into a 3-piece suitcase set, and those three pieces were later found in Chesapeake Bay.
+Melanie was a nurse at a fertility clinic, and Bill was a computer programmer.
+The couple had two sons and lived in a Woodbridge Township, New Jersey apartment but planned to move that month to a larger home in Warren County.
+They closed the documents on their new house on April 28 but never moved in.
+That night, according to the prosecution, McGuire drugged her husband, shot him to death with a .38 caliber revolver, and subsequently dismembered his body.
+She put his remains into a 3-piece suitcase set.
+Those three pieces were later found in the Chesapeake Bay.